imennajar/matplotlib-challenge/README.md

 # matplotlib-challenge

-After the step of learning how to use Pandas to display our data in well organised dataframes matching with our needs.
+In the previous project, we learned how to use Pandas to display our data in well organized dataframes matching our needs.
-In this project we will learn how we can use other libraries to include statistics summary and to draw charts and plots for a  better reading and better analyze: 📊
+In this project we will learn how we can use other libraries to include a statistics summary and to draw charts and plots for better reading and analysis: 📊

-In this project, a new pharmaceutical company that specializes in anti-cancer medications.
+In this project, we will study a new pharmaceutical company that specializes in anti-cancer medications.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.
-In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
+In this study, 249 mice that were identified with SCC tumors received treatment with a range of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.
+The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, with the other treatment regimens.
 What we will learn from this project:

 - How to generate a Summary Statistics: Mean,	Median, Variance, Standard deviation and Standard error.